jeju5/management/cs/aws/aws_developer.md

     Amazon SQS
     Working with Go
     ```
-  * Concepts
-    * X-Ray Segment
-      * Request Data sent from "Compute Resource"

 * AWS X-Ray Segment Documents
+  * JSON that describes what your app does to handle request
     * configuration of segment handled by X-Ray
     * you can add custom attributes in this document
   * X-Ray Subsegment
     * Additional data
     * subsegment fields
       * namespace: aws(aws sdk calls) / remote (other downstream calls)
   * Segment/Subsegment can have annotations and metadata inside
-      * X-Ray Annotations: indexed key-value pairs -> to filter expressions.
+    * (trace) X-Ray Annotations: indexed key-value pairs -> to filter expressions.
-      * X-Ray Metadata: unindexed key-value pairs -> not for trace searching
+    * (non-trace) X-Ray Metadata: unindexed key-value pairs -> not for trace searching
+  * Sending segment documents to X-Ray
+    * send directly to X-Ray-API by PutTraceSegments API
+    * send to X-Ray daemon that buffer & upload in batches to X-Ray-API

 * X-Ray & Fargate
   * Fargate is  serverless ComputeEngine for ECS.